 Although investing wisely is essential to building and protecting your assets, the additional income you earn can also affect the amount you pay in taxes.
-To minimize this impact, you’ll have to develop a strategy that considers both cash from interest and sales, i.e. “investment gains” as well as the relevant taxes (Note: the more complex your portfolio is, the more likely you are to benefit from a qualified investment professional).
+To minimize this impact, you’ll have to develop a strategy that considers both cash from interest and sales, i.e., “investment gains” as well as the relevant taxes.
+(Note: the more complex your portfolio is, the more likely you are to benefit from the services of a qualified investment professional.)

-Before you begin, however, you should take a moment to review the following tactics:
+Before you begin, however, you should take a moment to review the following subjects:

 Capital gains—Capital gains are profits earned from the sale of an asset such as a stock, bond, or real estate property.
-The taxes levied on capital gains vary depending upon how long you hold the asset prior to selling, with “short-term” taxes applying to assets held for less than a year and “long-term” apply to assets held for a year or more.
+The taxes levied on capital gains vary, depending upon how long you hold the asset prior to selling, with “short-term” taxes applying to assets held for less than a year and “long-term” taxes applying to assets held for a year or more.

-Typically, long-term taxes have a lower rate (the government does this to encourage investment), so it”s often in your best interest to carefully choose and hold onto your investments.
+Typically, long-term taxes have a lower rate (the government does this to encourage long-term investment), so it's often in your best interest to carefully choose and hold onto your investments.

-Regulations—You’ll also want to review your state, local, and federal tax codes before you plan or alter your strategy; regulations can and often do vary from year to year so it’s essential to keep yourself informed.
-Consider arranging a call to your legal or tax advisor haven’t already.
+Regulations—You’ll also want to review your state, local, and federal tax codes before you plan or alter your strategy.
+Regulations can and often do vary from year to year, so it’s essential to keep yourself informed.
+Consider arranging a call to your legal or tax advisor if you haven’t already.